mikejohnson51/ET/README.md

 # ET

 Collection of scripts being used in four projects focused on the mapping, modeling, and validating of evapotranspiration data across spatial and temporal scales.
-As it develops it may be turned into a more seamless and interna coherent package:
+As it develops it may be turned into a more seamless and internally coherent package:

 [![Travis-CI Build Status](https://travis-ci.org/mikejohnson51/ET.svg?branch=master)](https://travis-ci.org/mikejohnson51/ET)